jamen/typling-core/readme.md

 ### `typling.util`

-Small functions for handling Esprima-style ASTs and our `types` array.
+Functions for handling the `typlings` array.
 You can read [their source](lib/util) to find out more

- - `util.error`: Create friendly, location-aware errors in short ways
+ - `util.error`: Creating descriptive errors that reference back to a node.
- - `util.infer`: Attempt to infer a node's type, optionally give some signatures
+ - `util.infer`: Try to infer a nodes type.
+(Typlings not required to infer all nodes, but help)
- - `util.walk`: Takes various types of nodes, and appends their children into an array
- - `util.query`: Map nodes to types
+ - `util.query`: Query `typlings` for a typling, given a node to search with.

 ## License